Travelport/travelport-uapi-tutorial/index.md

 ## Table of contents

-Each tutorial has different sections with separate objectives;
+Each tutorial has different sections with separate objectives.
+We have Java and PHP tutorials which consumes the UAPI services.

+##Java Tutorial

 ### Unit 1